Midland Av. C.I. –

 It was not just, I thought, the result of penny pinching by the Harris government.
 There was a sea change of attitudes taking place, movements of population and priorities which were affecting the urban fabric of the place where I’d grown up and probably all of Ontario.

-This film is a hommage to a school and a school system that served my generation pretty well, but which, apparently, no longer functions in quite the same way.
+This film is a hommage to a school and a school system that served my generation well.
+And a question as to "how important" funding good education is for the society we have become.

 Credits